William S. Hill: Congress

+Later activities

 He retired in 1958 and operated a farm southwest of Fort Collins until 1969.
 He served as a delegate to Republican National Convention in 1964.

 Personal life

 He married Rachel Trower and they had a son, Alden Trower Hill and a daughter, Marjorie Hill Hunter.

+Death and legacy

 W.S.
 Hill died in Fort Collins, Colorado, August 28, 1972.
 He was interred in Grandview Cemetery, Fort Collins.

 His papers were donated to the Special Collections and University Archives of the Wichita State University.